CrestfallPS/Pokemon-Showdown/mods/seasonal/README.md

 - Spiky Shield \ Toxic
 - Infestation \ Magma Storm \ Sand Tomb \ Whirlpool
 - U-turn \ Conversion2
-- Splatter - 40 PP, Bug\Physical, 200\100% prio +1.
+- Splatter - 40 PP, Bug\Special, 200\100% prio +1.
 The user faints.
 The target is trapped during the following turn and its speed is lowered.

 ### bondie
 Krabby @ Eviolite